wrrulos/mcptool/README.md

 [*] kickall
-Kick a player from the server
+Kick all players from the server

 $ kick [ip:port] [name]